TrueBlocks/trueblocks-core/src/other/migrations/README-0.12.1.md

 This migration allows us to begin the process of committing to a public (version 1.0) command line interface as we prepare to leave beta status.
 It also allows us greater flexibility in changing underlying non-public interfaces and forces users who may be using the underlying non-public interfaces to switch to the corresponding `chifra` options.

-While this second migration, details of which are below, is technical optional, we advise you to complete it anyway.
+While this second migration, details of which are below, is technically optional, we advise you to complete it anyway.

 ## Migrations